converge/strava-club-dashboard/README.md

 # Strava Club Dashboard

-This is a developer with a spare time on vacation project over engineering to test some ideas.
+This is a over engineering project to assess Kafka.

 ---